coolerguy71/FreeBSD-QuickSetup/README.md

 > 0.42 **also very minor formatting changes

 > 0.43 add kitty terminal to install w/ hyprland

 > 0.44 add wifimgr, it's useful

+> 0.45 Only the Virtualbox kernel module needs building, not the entire thing.
+Thanks Alexander88207. fixed "Ididium" typo, thanks Setesh.

 > Give me a ping in the FreeBSD Discord server if you need help!: https://discord.gg/freebsd